MiboraMinima/cor_bowl_effect/README.md

 sampled in those non-moving areas.
 The surface is used to correct the bowl effect.

-> The algorithm will work for DoD generated from MNE containing very coarse
+> The algorithm will work for DoDs generated from DEM containing very coarse
 > sediments like Coastal Boulder Deposits (CBDs).
-It is not going to works with
+It is not going to work with
-> sandy or gravel beach.
+> DoDs created with DEMs of sandy or gravel beach.

 ## Install